- Length:1–2 hours

 - Types of Breast Implants

 - Breast Augmentation Cost

 - Additional Breast Augmentation FAQ

 Who Is a Candidate for Breast Augmentation?

 Most of our patients who have breast augmentation desire to improve their appearance in clothing, without clothing and in bathing suits.
 While some women have never filled out their bras the way they would like, others have lost volume in their breasts following pregnancy.
 We tailor each operation to the particular build of the woman.
 Some women who have had children or who have experienced weight loss have a degree of breast droop that requires a breast lift (mastopexy) combined with breast augmentation.

-Breast Augmentation Incision Options
+What Are the Breast Augmentation Incision Options?

 Dr. Vogel Explains the Use of Computer Imaging Technology During Consultation for Breast Augmentation